jcolag/entropy-arbitrage/2025-11-13-all-good-things-1.md

 Since last time we met, over on **Deep Space Nine**, Kira investigates a worrying conspiracy theory in *The Collaborator*.

-Oh, as for the title, I know that we all want to go with our gut instincts and assume that they clung to Shakespeare until the end, but best I can tell, people trace this to one of Will's inspirations, Geoffrey Chaucer's [**Troilus and Criseyde**](https://en.wikipedia.org/wiki/Troilus_and_Criseyde).
+Oh, as for the title, I know that we all want to go with our gut instincts and assume that they clung to Shakespeare until the end, but best I can tell, people trace this to one of Will's inspirations, Geoffrey Chaucer's {% wiki Troilus_and_Criseyde|**Troilus and Criseyde**|en %}.
 Talking about the lovers (line #615) and their great time together, "*But at the laste, as every thing hath ende, / She took hir leve, and nedes wolde wende*."
 Or "but at last, as everything must end, she took her leave, as necessity would (have her) depart" in more modern English.

  > **TROI**: Worf, we were walking barefoot on the beach with balalaika music in the air, ocean breeze washing over us, stars in the sky, a full moon rising, and the most you can say is stimulating?